 When I first heard the news, I just knew I’d have to make a dress from it.
 Then came the many months of waiting for photos to be released – it was quite the agony!

 Finally, a few photos were released, and based on those, I decided to make Belle’s Yellow Ballgown…and I wanted to create it before the movie came out.
-I didn’t have any idea what it was made of, nor how much detail was involved….. all I knew was that it was gorgeous and I wanted to recreate it!
+I didn’t have any idea what it was made of, nor how much detail was involved….. all I knew was that it was gorgeous and I wanted to replicate it!

-After those first tantalizing pics, the hunt was on for every bit of detailed information and photos I could get a hold of!
+After those first tantalizing photos, the hunt was on for every bit of detailed information and photos I could get a hold of!
 I eventually found some helpful articles where Emma Watson, who surprisingly had a large part in contributing to the design of the dress (well done, Emma!) and Jacqueline Durran, costume designer, shed some light on the details of the gown.

 “They also printed gold leaf and glitter onto the dress for even more sparkle.”